PTR-91 Review: G3/KH-91 Legacy Rifle

 PTR-91 History

-H&K imported a civilian version, known as the HK-91, until the US banned it from importation.
+H&K imported a civilian version, known as the HK-91 until the US banned it from importation.
 The ban stopped the HK-91 from entering the country, but it did nothing to reduce demand.
 HK-91 rifles command significant prices on the secondhand market to this day.

-But when there is sufficient demand, the private sector will find a way.
+As a lifelong gun nerd, I can tell you that when there is sufficient demand, the private sector will find a way.
 PTR started making a domestic clone of the HK-91, known as the PTR-91.
 Lest there be any confusion, the PTR-91 is not an H&K product.
 PTR is a totally separate company.
 Unlike the HK-91, the PTR-91 can be purchased new off the shelf at gun stores around the country.

 PTR-91 Features